-Backpacking Vietnam Budget
+Budget for Backpacking Vietnam

-Everyone has a different style of traveling, luxury or budget, here’s a rundown on how much it costs for backpacking in Vietnam.
+Everyone has a different style of traveling, luxury, or budget, here’s a rundown on how much it costs for backpacking in Vietnam.

 First of all, everything you eat is cheap in Vietnam.
 The street foods are cheap, so are the beers.
 So are the snacks you find in the convenience stores.

-Don’t set yourself a tight budget because you might miss out what’s amazing sometimes.
+Don’t set yourself a tight budget because you might miss out on what’s amazing sometimes.
 Like some Pork BBQ on the street.
 Oh my…

 Transportations are also relatively cheap in Vietnam, with 10 hours overnight bus at around $20.
 You can go for higher-end buses, while there are also cheaper fares than what I mentioned.